philass/gpawk/README.md

 # gpawk

-AWK sped up with the GPU. gpawk supports support a subset of AWK that most sane stick to.
+AWK sped up with the GPU. gpawk supports a subset of AWK that most sane people stick to.